-2. Any student who possesses, uses, sells, gives, or in any way transfers a controlled substance or manufactures a controlled substance while on College premises or as part of any College sponsored activity will be subject to disciplinary action up to and including expulsion and referral for prosecution, and possible legal sanctions.
+Any student who possesses, uses, sells, gives, or in any way transfers a controlled substance or manufactures a controlled substance while on College premises or as part of any College-sponsored activity will be subject to disciplinary action up to and including expulsion and referral for prosecution, and possible legal sanctions.

-3. A-B Tech hosts a Drug and Alcohol Abuse Awareness program for students each semester.
+A-B Tech hosts an Addition, Recovery, and Coping (ARC) program for students each semester.
 These programs are open to all students, but may be required for students in violation of this policy as a first level disciplinary sanction.
-Additional educational materials, programs, and other resources are available through both our Student Life and Counseling Services departments.
+Additional educational materials, programs, and other resources are available through both our Student Life and Support Services departments.

 A-B Tech complies with applicable Department of Education requirements by taking the following steps, as they apply to students:

-1. Prepares the College’s Drug and Alcohol Prevention Program (DAAPP) for annual distribution to all currently enrolled students.
+Prepares the College’s Drug and Alcohol Abuse Prevention Program (DAAPP) for annual distribution to all currently enrolled students.

 Consequences for Violating Policy/Procedures